Lehanx23/data-viz-portfolio/critique-by-design.md

 ## Step one: the visualization

 The visualization I chose was "Total yearly cost to study in select European countries," from an article called "The cheapest countries to study in Europe."

-Below you can find the website: https://www.finder.com/uk/current-accounts/student-bank-accounts/cheapest-countries-to-study-europe.
+Here is the website:
+https://www.finder.com/uk/current-accounts/student-bank-accounts/cheapest-countries-to-study-europe.

+Here is the visualization (code provided by the website):
 <iframe title="Total yearly cost to study in select European countries (£)"
   aria-label="Map"
   id="datawrapper-chart-UamQC"